 The Thesis Option is a 32-semester-hour program which includes a thesis.
 The 32-hour program requires at least 15 semester hours numbered 400 and above and at least 16 hours in family and consumer sciences.

-The Course Work Option is a 39-semester-hour program of course work only.
+The Non-Thesis Option is a 39-semester-hour program of course work along with a project or culminating experience.
 The 39-hour program requires at least 18 semester hours in courses numbered 400 or above and at least 20 hours in family and consumer sciences.

 For both the 32-hour program and 39-hour program, students must complete the following departmental core courses: